dburian/notes/cca.md

     - \frac{\beta}{2} (q^T\Sigma_Y q -1)
 $$

-Derivating the above with respect to $p$ and $q$, and setting the result equal to 0 we get:
+Computing the derivation of the above with respect to $p$ and $q$, and setting the result equal to 0 we get:

 $$
 \begin{aligned}